-Michelle has coached, trained, and advised leaders and teams for over 15 years, partnering with nonprofits, businesses, educational institutions, government, and other mission-driven organizations in the US and internationally.
-A certified coach with ACC credentials from the International Coaching Federation and an organizational development practitioner, she holds a certificate in leadership coaching from Georgetown University, an MBA from ESADE Business School in Barcelona, Spain, and a bachelor’s degree in music performance from Manhattan School of Music.
-Since serving as a volunteer in the United States Peace Corps in Ethiopia, Michelle has worked in more than 15 countries across North America, UK and Europe, East and Southern Africa, Central America, and South Asia, and has lived in Argentina, Spain, Kenya, Malawi, and South Sudan.
+Michelle Montserrat Oliva, MBA, PCC has coached, trained, and advised leaders and teams for over 15 years, partnering with corporate, nonprofit, and public sector organizations across the US and internationally.
+She holds an Executive Certificate in Leadership Coaching from Georgetown University and an MBA from ESADE Business School in Barcelona, Spain.
+Since serving as a US Peace Corps volunteer, Michelle has worked in more than 15 countries across North America, UK and Europe, East and Southern Africa, Central America, and South Asia, and has lived in Argentina, Ethiopia, Kenya, Malawi, South Sudan, and Spain.

 I am most appreciative of everything I have gained -- the diversity of insights, perspectives, and values – through relationships built while living and working across East and Southern Africa, and elsewhere internationally.
 In roles supporting the leadership and organizational development of NGOs and businesses, I have learned:

 Becoming comfortable walking my own path, slowing down enough to listen to my heart, and balancing the intuitive with the rational mind.
 One example is returning to music performance after a 20-year hiatus, learning to overcome performance anxiety, to play for the love and joy of the experience, and to express my own musical voice through improvisation.

 purpose-driven, creative, reflective